nick-andren/cybergrungewebsite/README.md

 # cybergrungewebsite

 Cybergrunge.net is a website allowing user uploads of music and art.
-This repo has just the most basic functions of the website. this is not the live website, it may differ but only slightly. config is up to you. for now this is just to provide a rough outline of how things work.
+This repo has just the most basic functions of the website.

+this is not the live website. for now this is just to provide a rough outline of how things work and the basic code being used. i test in prod because i don't actually know how to deploy stuff locally and docker and shit is too complicated cause im a dumbass

 ## Getting Started